 What are the biggest mistakes you see executives make when they attempt to partner effectively with a recruiter?

 Often, execs cannot articulate exactly what they want in their next job role.
 If they don’t know, how will a recruiter know?
 For executives who want to connect with a recruiter for job search purposes, make it as easy and clear as possible for recruiters to understand what your background and experience are and what you are looking for in your next position.
 The second biggest mistake is a poorly written or out of date resume that doesn’t reflect well on the executive candidate’s qualifications, experience and most importantly, their accomplishments.
 Your resume has to market you effectively because this is the document that the employer reviews.
-Next, you should be able to do the “30 second elevator speech” which introduces who and what you are to another person.
+Next, you should be able to do the “30-second elevator speech” which introduces who and what you are to another person.
 Think of this as your promotional announcement or mission statement.
 Finally, don’t give up on a recruiter just because they don’t call you back right away.
 Recruiters are very busy folks who travel quite often, so try, try again!
 They will also admire your persistence and motivation.
+(Note from VocationVillage.com: I recommend that job seekers find a mutual acquaintance and be introduced rather than persist in contacting an unresponsive recruiter.)

 Any other advice you’d like to give executives contemplating a career move?